This Week’s Cost Intelligence

 *Rates as of 13th January 2026

-Global freight markets showed mixed movements this week.
-The Baltic Dry Index fell by 9.34% WoW, driven by a 14.66% decline in Capesize rates, while Panamax rose by 2.76%.
+Global freight markets moved in different directions this week.
+The Baltic Dry Index fell by 9.34%, mainly due to a 14.66% drop in Capesize rates, while Panamax rates increased by 2.76%.

-The drop in Capesize rates offers limited cost relief for bulk imports such as aggregates, steel and cement inputs, while container freight remains broadly steady for MEP equipment and finished materials.
+Lower Capesize rates provide some cost relief for bulk materials such as aggregates, steel, and cement inputs, while steady container rates mean no major change in costs for MEP equipment and finished materials.

 Market Forecast & Watchlist